Scattering Spectra Models for Physics: Funding

 We acknowledge funding from the French government as part of the “Investissements d’avenir” program ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
-SC acknowledges support from the Institute for Advanced Study.
-BM acknowledges support from the David and Lucile Packard Foundation.
+S.C. acknowledges the support of the Martin A. and Helen Chooljian Member Fund, fund from Zurich Insurance Company, and the Fund for Natural Sciences at the Institute for Advanced Study.
+B.M. acknowledges support from the David and Lucile Packard Foundation.